-When Dorothy became an international sensation with her nightclub act in the early 1950s, it was Phil Moore who tailored Dorothy’s performances around her beautiful voice and unique talents: no one, not even the great Lena Horne, possessed Dorothy’s unique ability to completely capture her audience with her physical beauty—shown to perfection in stylish gowns, her warm singing voice, elegant movements—Dorothy would become particularly known for the grace and emphasis she’d incorporate into her performances with her expressive hands, and the great vulnerability Dorothy was somehow able to convey to her audiences.
+When Dorothy became an international sensation with her nightclub act in the early 1950s, it was Phil Moore who tailored Dorothy’s performances around her beautiful voice and unique talents: no one, not even the great Lena Horne, possessed Dorothy’s rare ability to completely capture her audience with her physical beauty—shown to perfection in stylish gowns, her warm singing voice, elegant movements—Dorothy became particularly well known for her graceful, expressive hand movements, and her great vulnerability.

-Dorothy never enjoyed singing in “the saloons,” as she’d call the nightclubs she performed at before, during, and after her film career: no matter how great a performance went, Dorothy could never shake the nerves, anxieties, and insecurities that plagued her before and after every performance.
-But if a Hollywood career as dramatic film actress hadn’t been her ultimate goal, there’s no doubt Dorothy Dandridge would still be remembered today for her stunning act and unique singing on the nightclub circuit.
+Dorothy never enjoyed singing in “the saloons,” as she called the nightclubs she performed in before, during, and after her film career.
+No matter how well a show went, Dorothy never could shake the nerves, anxieties, and insecurities that plagued her before and after every performance.
+But the confidence she radiated on stage hid these insecurites.
+If a Hollywood career as dramatic film actress hadn’t been her ultimate goal, there’s no doubt that Dorothy Dandridge would still be remembered today for her stunning act and unique singing on the nightclub circuit.

 Have you heard of the Nicholas Brothers?

-Fred Astaire would call the brothers’ performance in the finale of 1943’s Stormy Weather the greatest dance routine he’d ever seen on film.
-Signature Nicholas Brothers moves, such as high jumps that landed in the splits, from which the brothers would then seemingly defy gravity to jump back up from again and again, have led such modern tap dancing greats as Gregory Hines to comment that if a dancer were to try to emulate the moves of Fayard and Harold in a film today, we’d need to use CGI!
+Fred Astaire called the brothers’ performance in the finale of 1943’s Stormy Weather the greatest dance routine he ever saw on film.
+Signature Nicholas Brothers moves, such as high jumps that land in the splits, from which the brothers then seemingly defy gravity to jump back up from again and again, inspired modern tap dancing great Gregory Hines to comment that only with the help of CGI (Computer Generated Imagery) could another dancer emulate the moves of Fayard and Harold Nicholas.

 The Nicholas Brothers are the fathers of flash dancing, their moves precursors to modern break dancing.
 When watching Fayard and Harold on the dance floor, you can even see where Michael Jackson must have taken inspiration for his impossibly smooth “moon walk.”

-Can you tell I’m a fan of this miraculous pair?
-As a young dancer, I found myself inspired by the amazing routines of the Nicholas Brothers, and I still get the chills when I watch this talented duo dance.
+As a young dancer, I found myself inspired by the amazing routines of the Nicholas Brothers.
+I still get the chills when I watch this talented duo dance.

 By the time the Dandridge Sisters and the Nicholas Brothers met while appearing at the Cotton Club in 1938, the Nicholas Brothers were dancing gods, recognized and lauded for their unearthly talent.

-Huge stars that the Nicholas Brothers were, it’s a testament to Dorothy Dandridge’s great beauty and sweetness that Harold, at the prime of his career with women literally falling at his feet, chose to pursue the relatively unknown Dottie.
+So it’s a testament to Dorothy Dandridge’s great beauty and sweetness that Harold Nicholas, at the prime of his career and fame, with women literally falling at his feet, chose to pursue the relatively unknown Dottie.

-The virginal Dorothy would marry Harold Nicholas at age nineteen on September 6, 1942.
-For the duration of the marriage, Dorothy would put burgeoning her career on hold.
+The virginal Dorothy married Harold Nicholas at age nineteen on September 6, 1942.
+For the duration of the marriage, Dorothy put her burgeoning career on hold.

 Dorothy's First Love

-It proved a difficult union, and Dorothy would suspect that Harold began cheating on her just days after the wedding.
-As Dorothy would share in her autobiography [aff. link],
+Dorothy suspected, probably accurately, that Harold began cheating on her just days after the wedding.
+As Dorothy shared in her autobiography [aff. link],

 “I liked marriage, home life, cooking.
 My mother had taught me to be a good cook, and I tried holding his [Harold’s] interest with good meals.
 That didn’t keep him from philandering.
 To complicate it, he was in many ways very good to me.
 He was a good provider…I didn’t want for any comforts…What do you do with a man who is good to you materially, kind, charming—and kind and charming at the same time to other women?
 I liked him yet I hated him for what he was doing.”

-Friends of Dottie’s would say that she never again loved any man the way she loved Harold.
-And despite the heartaches, Dorothy herself would call her early years with Harold and their young family the happiest of her life.
+And despite the heartaches, Dorothy herself called those early years with Harold and their young family the happiest of her life.

-At twenty years old, young Dorothy Dandridge become a mother with the birth of her daughter, Harolyn Suzanne Nicholas, on September 2, 1943.
+At twenty years old, young Dorothy Dandridge become a mother.
+Daughter Harolyn Suzanne Nicholas was born on September 2, 1943.

-Dottie was an amazing mom, though nothing about motherhood, from her earliest labor pains, would be easy.
+Dottie was an amazing mom.
+But nothing about motherhood, from her earliest labor pains, would be easy.

 A Difficult Delivery

-When Dorothy began to feel the baby was coming, husband Harold was so convinced she was wrong, that rather than drive Dottie to the hospital, he dropped her off at older brother Fayard’s house.
-Then Harold went to play golf.
+When Dorothy began to feel the baby coming, Harold was so convinced she was wrong that, rather than drive his wife to the hospital, Harold dropped her off at older brother Fayard’s house.
+Then Harold went off to play golf.